syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/legend.md

 **Legend Reverse**

-You can reverse the order of the legend items by using the [`reverse`](../api/chart/legendSettings/#reverse) property.
+The order of the legend items can be reversed by using the [`reverse`](../api/chart3d/legendSettings/#reverse) property.
 By default, legend for the first series in the collection will be placed first.

 {% if page.publishingplatform == "typescript" %}